MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Remove-CsTeamsCustomBannerText.md

 ## SYNOPSIS

-Enables administrators to configure a custom text on the banner displayed when compliance recording bots start recording the call.
+Enables administrators to remove a custom banner text configuration that is displayed when compliance recording bots start recording the call.

 ## SYNTAX